Are you about to undertake works to or near a shared Party Wall?

-A Party Wall is a dividing partition between two adjoining buildings that are shared by the occupants of each residence or business.
+A Party Wall is a dividing partition between two adjoining buildings that are shared by the occupants.

 Why Do You Need a Party Wall Surveyor?

-When you decide to have work done to or near the wall shared by your neighbour, you have a legal duty to serve a Party Wall Notice to all affected neighbours.
+When you decide to have work done to or near a neighbour’s wall, you have a legal duty to serve a Party Wall Notice to all affected neighbours.

-Suppose an adjoining owner does not consent to the proposed works within 14 days of receiving notice, under the Party Wall, etc. Act 1996, the parties will be deemed “in dispute.”
-At this point, both building owners and adjoining owners will need to appoint a surveyor for an agreement to be settled.
+Suppose an adjoining owner does not consent to the proposed works within 14 days of receiving notice under the Party Wall, etc. Act 1996, the parties will be deemed “in dispute.”
+At this point, both building owner and adjoining owner will need to appoint a surveyor for an agreement to be settled.

-Notifiable works under the relevant sections of the Act (such as excavating within 3 metres of a neighbouring foundation) will require a notice, and by serving such notice in effect invokes the Party Wall, etc. Act 1996.
+Notifiable works under the relevant sections of the Act (such as excavating within 3 metres of a neighbouring foundation) will require a notice.
+By serving such a notice, this invokes the Party Wall, etc. Act 1996.

-If a dispute occurs between the Building Owner and Adjoining Owner, before or after the award has been served, they would then bring this to the surveyor, who would have an impartial quasi-judicial role in resolving the dispute.
+If a dispute occurs between the building owner and adjoining owner before or after the Award has been served, they would then bring this to the surveyor(s), who would have an impartial quasi-judicial role in resolving the dispute.

 See What Our Customers Are Saying

-A Party Wall Award is a legally binding agreement that can be used in court.
+A Party Wall Award is a legally binding agreement that can nevertheless be

-Including all suitable plans and engineer’s drawings/calculations, ground investigation reports, and method statements for more tricky areas set out exactly how the works are to be carried out.
-This documentation helps keep the adjoining owner informed of precisely what is occurring next door and what is permitted under the Act (e.g., where the foundations are proposed to lie).
+engineer’s drawings/calculations; ground investigation reports; and method statements for more tricky areas in order to set out exactly how the works are to be carried out.
+This documentation helps keep the surveyor(s) and adjoining owner informed of precisely what is occurring next door as permitted under the Act (e.g. where the foundations will be built).

-The award will ensure that the Building Owner is held responsible for any damages occurring due to the notifiable works.
-If damages occur to a neighbouring property in an ideal world, the Adjoining Owner can communicate this to the Building Owner to achieve resolution.
+The Award will ensure that the building owner is held responsible for any damages occurring due to the notifiable works.
+If damages occur to a neighbouring property, the adjoining owner can communicate this to the building owner via their surveyor to achieve resolution.
 However, disagreements can happen, and it’s not always clear-cut.
-A Party Wall agreement includes a:

 Adjoining Owner's Surveyor Fees

 We are appointed to oversee matters related to the Party Wall and are not involved in the building project.
-Therefore, we can act as an agreed surveyor to both the building owner and adjoining owners.
-However, if your neighbours (Adjoining Owners) decide to appoint their surveyor, you will be responsible for their reasonable fees.
-These are likely to be charged at an hourly rate of between £150 and £250.
+Therefore, we can act as an Agreed Surveyor to both the building owner and adjoining owners.
+However, if you are a building owner and your neighbours (adjoining owners) decide to appoint their surveyor, you will be responsible for their fees, which must be reasonable.
+These are likely to be charged at an hourly rate of between £100 and £250.

-At Prinsegate, we try to minimize the Adjoining Owner’s Surveyor’s time by providing them with all the information they require from the offset and preparing clear and concise documents to review.
+At Prinsegate, we try to minimize the adjoining owner’s surveyor’s time by providing them with all the information they require from the offset and keeping to only essential negotiations.